6063-fuguoxue/MidTerm/README.md

 # Midterm Notes
 ## Milestone 1: Project Proposal
 ### Magazine: The Secret Life of Cats by National Geographic
 I recently bought a magazine named "The Secret Life of Cats".
-It is a reissue of a national geographic favorite, which contains many beautiful photos of cats and stories about the human-cat bond.
-The "cats" in this magazine refer not only to commonly seen domestic cats, but to the whole Felidae family including tigers, panthers, and so on.
+It is a reissue of a national geographic favorite, which contains many beautiful photos of cats and interesting stories.
+It consists of three chapters: "Cats Then and Now", "The Human-Cat Bond", and "Cats in Our History".
+"Cats" in this magazine refer not only to domestic cats, but the whole Felidae family including tigers, panthers, and so on.
 Since I love cats, and there are many classic and understandable symbolic languages in human culture that refer to felines, I decided to design a cover for this magazine.

 <img src="./original-cover.jpg" alt="Original Magazine Cover" style="display: block; margin-left: auto; margin-right: auto; width: 50%;">